How to Adopt a Pet

 - Complete an online dog or cat application form and submit or submit an application in person, at the shelter.

-- If completing a critter application for a rabbit or other small, caged animal, please download and return completed application to email@example.com.
+- If completing a critter application for a rabbit or other small, caged animal, please download the application below and return a completed copy to email@example.com.

 Adopting a pet is an involved process because of the importance of finding good matches between animals and people.
 Everything we do is in the best interest of the animals.